Notes on the Geography of Argentina: San Antonio de Areco

 Once, however, this was a junction with its own marshaling yard.

-What's replaced it?
+What's replaced the railroad?
 Long-haul trucking.

 Where do you think the scale came from?
 You have one guess: don't blow it.